ibm-cloud-docs/containers/cs_edge.md

     ```
     {: pre}

-## Isolating networking workloads to edge nodes in classic gateway-enabled clusters
+## Isolating ALB proxy workloads to edge nodes in classic gateway-enabled clusters
 {: #edge_gateway}

 Create a worker pool of edge nodes in your gateway-enabled cluster to ensure that Ingress application load balancers (ALB) pods are deployed to those worker nodes only.